Additional Family Law Services

-A protection order prevents the restrained person from contacting, harassing, threatening, touching, stalking, coming within a certain distance of you, your family, your pets and even property or your place of employment.
+A protection order prevents the restrained person from contacting, harassing, threatening, touching, stalking, or coming within a certain distance of you, your family, your pets, and even property or your place of employment.

 You can file for a temporary (emergency) order of protection where the other party does not have to be present.
-If the judge finds that you would be in imminent danger if the protection order is not granted, the court can order the Defendant to stay a specific distance from your home (even if the Defendant lives in the same residence), from your job, your child(ren)’s school or day care, from friends or family’s places and from public places that you frequent.
-This order is only temporary and usually lasts around fourteen (14) days or until your scheduled permanent protection order hearing.
+If granted, this order is only temporary and usually lasts around fourteen (14) days or until your scheduled permanent protection order hearing.

 Each parent has an obligation to provide for their child emotionally and financially.
 Child support in Colorado is considered the right of the child.
 Colorado has adopted child support guidelines based upon the Income Shares Model to calculate child support.
 The factors considered in calculating child support include:

 - The number of overnight visits with each parent